Delayed Lyme Diagnosis: Why It Happens and Why It Matters

 Patients with symptoms such as brain fog, fatigue, dizziness, or palpitations may be told that Lyme disease is unlikely based on negative test results, particularly when testing is performed too early.

-These limitations are discussed in more detail in Lyme disease test accuracy.
+These limitations are explained in detail in Lyme disease test accuracy, including why timing plays a critical role in interpreting results.

 How Misconceptions Contribute to Delayed Diagnosis